TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 You may have noticed this method has a `?` mark in the name, which seems out of place.
 But Ruby actually uses this naming convention for any method that strictly returns a Boolean, that is either `true` or `false`.

 The `include?` method works exactly like you think it should.
-For example, if we are wanting to determine if a particular element exists in say, an array, we can use the `include?` method, and it will spit out a `true` or a `false`, if that element is present or not.
+For example, if we are wanting to determine if a particular element exists in an array, we can use the `include?` method, and it will spit out `true` if that element is present or `false` if it is not.

 You call the method on the array and pass it the element you are looking for like so: